An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Operator-Theoretic Framework

 for all $t \in \mathbb R$.
 The eigenfrequency $\omega_j$ is a real-valued frequency associated with the eigenfunction $\psi_j$.
-Therefore, in measure-preserving dynamical systems, the Koopman eigenvalues remain on the unit circle in the complex plane, and the corresponding eigenfunctions evolve periodically under the dynamics.
+In measure-preserving dynamical systems, the Koopman eigenvalues remain on the unit circle in the complex plane, and the corresponding eigenfunctions evolve periodically under the dynamics.
 This is the key to the predictability of coherent patterns of dynamics.
 The Koopman eigenvalues and eigenfunctions appear as complex-conjugate pairs, and the Koopman eigenfunctions that correspond to different eigenfrequencies are orthogonal in the Hilbert space $\mathcal H$.
-Let $\mathcal D$ be the space of Koopman eigenfunctions that is invariant under $U^t$, and is the closure of the span of ${\psi_j}$.
-Every $f \in \mathcal D$ can be decomposed as $f=\sum_j\hat f_j\psi_j$, where $\hat f_j=\left<f,\psi_j\right>$ is the inner product in $\mathcal H$.
-The norm in $\mathcal D$ is denoted by $\parallel . \parallel$.
-Moreover, the dynamical evolution of $f$ can be computed in a closed form via